 What Is Acute Respiratory Distress Syndrome (ARDS)?

 When a lung injury occurs, the lung may become inflamed.
 Its small blood vessels (capillaries) may leak too much fluid into the lung's air sacs (alveoli).
 This keeps the lungs from filling with air, causing the respiratory system to fail.
 This condition is called acute respiratory distress syndrome (ARDS).
 It is a severe form of acute lung injury (ALI).
 It usually occurs within one to three days after an injury.
-Also called noncardiac pulmonary edema (a buildup of fluid in the lungs), ARDS causes low oxygen levels in the blood.
+A type of noncardiac pulmonary edema (a buildup of fluid in the lungs), ARDS can lead to low oxygen levels in the blood.
 In most cases, people develop ARDS while in the hospital for other health problems, such as a severe injury or illness.

 ARDS can be life threatening because organs and other tissues require oxygen to work properly.
 However, because of improved treatment, many more people survive a lung injury and ARDS than in the past.
 Nearly 190,000 Americans are affected by ARDS each year.